tailred/p5_notes/notes.md

 Timed from selecting New Game to saving for the New Game+ file
 Fast Forward and hold Triangle to skip text
 Rush during enemy turns
+Avoid enemies by alerting them on one side and running around them on the other

 #### Battle